Background & Project Overview

 Limbach already uses MSUITE at its fabrication facilities across the U.S., but multi-trade usage was a new opportunity.
 MSUITE’s FabPro software is an innovative solution for managing productivity for Fab Shops.
 The cloud-based platform offers production tracking, reporting, and documents everything from start to install for multiple trades.
 “MSUITE’s expertise in fabrication helped Limbach come up with the fab shop layout for optimal flow.

-Team Limbach set up 220 total racks and 6 Assembly lines to add 4,400 lineal feet of racks with a total of 71,500 lineal feet of conduit, piping, plumbing, sheet metal, cable tray, and drywall.
-These were all tested, inspected, and insulated in place.
-The total assembly time in the shop for Limbach scope of work was 8,000 hours for a 4 day turn around per line.
-The entire process per floor was approximately a three-week turnaround which included the shop assembly line, delivery, installation, and finalization.
+Limbach’s team set up 220 total racks and six assembly lines to add 4,400 linear feet of racks with a total of 71,500 linear feet of conduit, piping, plumbing, sheet metal, cable tray, and drywall.
+All of these were tested, inspected, and insulated in place.
+The total assembly time in the shop for Limbach’s scope of work was 8,000 hours for a four-day turnaround per line.
+The entire process per floor was approximately a three-week turnaround, which included the shop assembly line, delivery, installation, and finalization.
 The environmental control and ability to streamline the work increased productivity and quality.

 Utilizing Lean and Design for Manufacturing concepts such as “Choosing by Advantage”